tgc-bot/FourAcesContracts/Membership.md

     has been hired/employed by the Casino.
 Staff members include the
     following:

-  - **Dealer** is an individual that has been allowed to deal games within the Casino
+  - **Dealer** can be any Member, as directed by the Ministry of Games, to deal the cards for the games.
+The Dealer does not have to be a Staff member of the Casino and is not necessarily entitled to any

   - **Head Dealer** is an individual that oversees the actions, responsibilities and duties of dealers